k88hudson/git-flight-rules/README.md

 (master)$ git checkout -f
 ```

-This will unstage all files you might have staged with git add:
+This will unstage all files you might have staged with `git add`:

 ```sh
 $ git reset